ErokhinHeorhii/okived/README.md

 [![demo](https://img.shields.io/badge/-demo-brightgreen?style=for-the-badge&logo=github)](https://erokhinheorhii.github.io/okived/)

 ### Short description:
 You can use this application to search the lists OKiVED.
-Enter a value in Search and get the result.Search is case-insensitive, happens with a delay.
+Enter a value in Search and get the result.
+Search is case-insensitive, happens with a delay.
 Selected values are stored in Local storage.
-After reloading, the list expands to the selected values (but it is necessary to choose taking into account parent elements.You can fix it later)
+After reloading, the list expands to the selected values (but it is necessary to choose taking into account parent elements) Thank.
-Thank.